Jarodiv/puppet-ffmpeg/README.md

 }
 ```

-This module also supports Hiera.
-Just include the ffmpeg class and configure it like this;
+This module also supports Hiera:

 ```yaml
 ffmpeg::include_devel: true